Frequently Asked Questions

 What types of projects are not a good fit for the Incubator?

 The Incubator is designed to support short-term projects that are at the analysis stage.
 Unfortunately, we are not able to support projects that would require long-term (more than 1 year) sustained effort from a statistician.
-The Incubator program is also not intended to support projects that are preparing to collect data, actively collecting data or cleaning/extracting data.
+The Incubator program is also not intended to support projects that are preparing for original data collection, actively collecting data or cleaning/extracting data.

 If you have a project that is not ready for the Incubator, we are happy to provide consultation and advise on data collection approaches or data sources with our team or to connect you to our other services.